privacyguides/privacyguides.org/docs/mobile-browsers.md

 ![Safari logo](assets/img/browsers/safari.svg){ align=right }

 **Safari** is the default browser in iOS.
 It includes [privacy features](https://support.apple.com/guide/iphone/browse-the-web-privately-iphb01fc3c85/ios) such as [Intelligent Tracking Prevention](https://webkit.org/blog/7675/intelligent-tracking-prevention), isolated and ephemeral Private Browsing tabs, fingerprinting protection (by presenting a simplified version of the system configuration to websites so more devices look identical), and fingerprint randomization, as well as Private Relay for those with a paid iCloud+ subscription.
-It also allows you to separate your browsing with different profiles.

 [:octicons-home-16: Homepage](https://apple.com/safari){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://apple.com/legal/privacy/data/en/safari){ .card-link title="Privacy Policy" }